usnistgov/simprocesd/README.md

 ## Installation

-Simantha can be installed via `pip` using:
+Sim-PROCESD can be installed via `pip` using:

 ```
 pip install sim-procesd
 ```

 ### Installation Requirements
-Using Sim-PROCESD requires Python ≥ 3.6 and, optionally, SciPy ≥ 1.5.2 for running the included tests.
+Using Sim-PROCESD requires Python ≥ 3.6 and, optionally:
+- scipy ≥ 1.5.2 and numpy ≥ 1.21 for running certain examples.
+- matplotlib ≥ 3.5 for using plot functions and running certain examples.

 ## Quickstart